-With so many more people staying in the city this year, Christmas trees in Hong Kong are now hard to come by.
+With so many more people staying in the city this year, you can expect Christmas trees in Hong Kong to be hard to come by later in the year.

 That doesn’t mean you can’t keep looking, so we’re going to cover:

-- Where to go looking for real and fake Christmas trees
+- Where to buy real and fake Christmas trees

 - The best types of Christmas tree to bring into your house